Face Coverings from 19th July 2021

 During this uncertain time we have put in the following measures:

 If you require repeat Medication and have access to the internet please where possible order via SystmOnline or the NHS app.
-If you do not have an online log in for these services we are taking medication requests via email.
-Please ensure you state your full name and date of birth when ordering.
-Emails should be sent to: email@example.com
+If you do not have an online log in for these services, we can accept your repeat prescription order in writing, please ensure you state your full name and date of birth when ordering.
+Requests can be posted via the letter box at the front entrance.

 What to do if you have Coronavirus symptoms